hpec-2021-ccu-lanl/simulation-project/README.md

 # simulation-project

+Repository for the IEEE HPEC 2021 article entitled "Exploring the Tradeoff Between Reliability and Performance in HPC Systems" by C. Walker et al.

 make sure git is installed as well as docker and that they are working correctly<br>
 then type<br>
 `git clone https://github.com/sc-2021-ccu-lanl-statistics/simulation-project.git`<br>